 Normally, Kindness Pays rewards program recognizes and reports an Act of Kindness for one person's act of Kindness, but in looking at this story we find all three engaged in individual acts of kindness.
 Therefore, Kindness Pays Rewards will recognized all three for their individual kind acts and will be sending out a letter of accommodation, some kind cards, a kindness T-Shirt and a check.
 Each was responsible for making their small part of the world that day a little better place.

 Kindness Pays "Rewards" Program was created to recognize and reward Acts of Kindness (AOK).
 Every month, individuals and groups will be selected from around the country who performed Acts of Kindness.
-The selections will come from news media stories and other sources.
+People are selected via suggestions from individuals, news media stories and other sources..
 Checks will be mailed out, or personally delivered to the recipients.
 The results will be published on our website, in the news media and in press releases to encourage others to PASS ON the Renewable Resource of Kindness!

 Below is an example of our Kindness Pays Reward program.
 We Plan to do this Monthly to recognize and Reward Acts of Kindness throughout the Country